Bezławki

 Bezławki is a village in the administrative district of Gmina Reszel, within Kętrzyn County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 10 km south-east of Reszel, 11 km south-west of Kętrzyn, and 58 km north-east of the regional capital Olsztyn.

 A watermill probably existed in the village already in 1356.
 The Teutonic Knights built a small Ordensburg or castle at the site in the 14th century, as a defense against Lithuanian raids.
 The castle, located on a hill and easily accessible only from the north, was in 1583 converted into an Evangelical church.
 Polish-language services were held in the church.
 A church tower was built in 1726–28.
 The interior of the church was completely refurnished in 1884.